peterkaczorowski/Si5351ForAtari8bit/README.md

 # SI5351 Configurations for Selected Frequencies Found in Atari 8-bit Computers

 ## Overview
 This project demonstrates how to configure the SI5351 clock generator for selected frequencies commonly found in Atari 8-bit computers.
-The program is written in C++ and utilizes the WiringPi library for I2C communication.
+The program is written in C++ and utilizes the linux/i2c-dev.h library for I2C communication.
 It is designed to run on a Raspberry Pi with an attached extension module containing the SI5351 clock generator.

 ## Features
 The program configures the SI5351 to generate the following frequencies: